Huchangzhi/123IDEnew/docs/index.md

 If you are getting the error `Writing login information to the keychain failed with error 'The name org.freedesktop.secrets was not provided by any .service files'.`, you need to install the package `gnome-keyring`.

-## <a id="portable"></a>How do I run VSCodium in portable mode?
+## <a id="portable"></a>How do I run IDE123 in portable mode?
 You can follow the [Portable Mode instructions](https://code.visualstudio.com/docs/editor/portable) from the Visual Studio Code website.
 - **Windows** / **Linux** : the instructions can be followed as written.
 - **macOS** : portable mode is enabled by the existence of a specially named folder.
 For Visual Studio Code that folder name is `code-portable-data`.
-For VSCodium, that folder name is `codium-portable-data`.
-So to enable portable mode for VSCodium on Mac OS, follow the instructions outlined in the [link above](https://code.visualstudio.com/docs/editor/portable), but create a folder named `codium-portable-data` instead of `code-portable-data`.
+For IDE123, that folder name is `codium-portable-data`.
+So to enable portable mode for IDE123 on Mac OS, follow the instructions outlined in the [link above](https://code.visualstudio.com/docs/editor/portable), but create a folder named `codium-portable-data` instead of `code-portable-data`.

 ## <a id="file-manager"></a>How do I fix the default file manager (Linux)?

-In some cases, VSCodium becomes the file manager used to open directories (instead of apps like Dolphin or Nautilus).<br />
+In some cases, IDE123 becomes the file manager used to open directories (instead of apps like Dolphin or Nautilus).<br />
 It's due to that no application was defined as the default file manager and so the system is using the latest capable application.

 To set the default app, create the file `~/.config/mimeapps.list` with the content like: